-- bake the bread for 15 mins in the oven (photo 9)
+- Bake the bread for 15 mins in the oven (Photo 9)

-- cut the feta cheese into small pieces (photo 10)
+- Cut the feta cheese into small pieces (Photo 10)

-To keep the bruschetta crispy and not soggy, we need to seperate the bread from the topping and balsamic vinegar until it is time to serve it.
+To keep the bruschetta crispy and not soggy, we need to separate the bread from the topping and balsamic vinegar until it is time to serve it.

 - roughly chop the basil to add colour and flavour in the dish